jonasseglare/geex/README.md

  * Refactor, so that a seed has typeInfo, instead of type.
 And typeInfo wraps the type with meda data.

 Less important:
+ * Provide JavaSourceClassLoader as parent class loader to SimpleCompiler.
+This will allow it to use previously compiled classes.
+Or maybe better, whenever we cook something, we set the parent class loader to be the new class loader.
+ * Figure out namespace
  * Add dependencies between stateful, respect scope.
  * Prohibit some chars in typed-defn names, such as >, <
  * Strip away operations without sideeffects if they are not needed.